Procurement Glossary

 Core elements of time-to-market

-Time-to-market plays a key role in procurement management, as purchasing directly influences the speed at which products can be brought to market.
-Effective supplier management and early involvement of purchasing in development processes can reduce procurement times and avoid bottlenecks.
+Time-to-market plays a key role in procurement management, as Procurement directly influences the speed at which products can be brought to market.
+Effective supplier management and early involvement of procurement in development processes can reduce procurement times and avoid bottlenecks.
 This leads to faster time-to-market for products and strengthens the company's competitive position.

 Time-to-market: from traditional development cycles to agile methods